Daniele410/JavaDA_PROJECT7_RESTAPI/Poseiden-skeleton/README.md

 Command line : `mvn spring-boot:run`

-# Steps for Windows 10
-Click on the Start Menu and search for “environment variables.
-” Click on the environment variable end you create new environment variable 1: Now enter the Variable Name: spring.datasource.username and Value:username and its Value and press the OK button.
-2: Now enter the Variable Name: spring.datasource.password and Value:database password and its Value and press the OK button.

-4. To access the application, open your favorite browser and go to address: http://localhost:8080
+1. To access the application, open your favorite browser and go to address: http://localhost:8080

 ### Testing